NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 The relevant parts are oci.NewSpec and newSpecModifier.
 These two functions:

-• Creates a spec modifier—a helper object that knows how to tweak the OCI spec (e.g., to inject NVIDIA-specific libraries, mounts, hooks, etc, needed for GPU containers).
+- Creates a spec modifier - a helper object that knows how to change the original OCI spec to inject NVIDIA-specific libraries, mounts, hooks, etc, needed for GPU containers.

 You can see the actual spec by doing this: